tracee/contextlogger/README.md

 	  }
 	]

 As you can see the context data needed to analyze the error has been written to the logs.
-But that's not everything - The output can be easily configured via pre defined or custom profiles.
+The output can be configured easily via predefined or customized profiles.
-In that way it's possible to enable output for additional context information like cookies, session or request attributes just by changing the default profile by setting a system property.

-### Detecting errors

-Detecting errors using in logfiles is a difficult task.
-A common approach is to search for known errors like NullPointerExceptions, TimeoutExceptions or other error types you have encountered in the past.

-The TracEE Context-Logger project allows you to easily detect errors by using a fix log statement structure:

-	<LOG STATEMENT HEADER PROVIDED BY LOG FRAMEWORK> TRACEE_CL_ERROR[<SOURCE>]  : <CONTEXUAL DATA>

-The TracEE Context-Logger uses a fix log statement prefix.
-So it's easy to detect all errors just by searching for the log statement prefix string  "TRACEE_CL_ERROR" on your log server.
+# Integrating TracEE Context-Logger into your application

+There are two possibilties on how to use the TracEE Context-Logger:
-## Building of string representations for object instances
+* manually driven : by using the fluent API to generate string representations for instances
+* automatically driven : by using handlers and inteceptors provided by the technolgy dependant context provider artifacts

+## Write log statements manually by using the Fluent API
+String representaions of contextual information can be added manually to the logs by using the Fluent API.
+Building of the string representation is done via reflection.
+Multiple referenced instances and loops are detected and handled gently.

 The TraceeToStringBuilder is very easy to use:

 	// generates a string representation for passed instance using default profiles